Summer can be a whole lot of fun, but it also sees a dramatic increase in extreme weather events, such as severe heat, bushfires and thunderstorms.

 If your pet has previously shown signs of fear or anxiety during storms or fireworks, make an appointment with your vet without delay.
 They’ll be able to suggest treatment options based on your pet’s individual needs.

 Remember to make sure your pet’s identification – including microchip – are up to date.
 This will give you the best chance of being reunited if they go missing.
-For more information about pet identification and microchipping, contact National Pet Register on 1300 734 738.

 Download fact sheet: Fireworks, storms and your pet